BBCNI/Interminimal/README.md

 ## Dictionaries

-Translation dictionaries have a `$$dict` key that contains an object that map tags to fat strings:
+Translation dictionaries have a `$$dict` key that contains an object that maps tags to fat strings:

 ```js
 const dictionary = {